dougbutner/universal-consciousness/README.md

 This repo holds a summary of a model of universal structure and consciousness.
 All lessons are in Markdown format, with images and sources where applicable.

 # Instructions
-Open the [folder](https://github.com/dougbutner/universal-consciousness/tree/master/The%207-11-12%20Model%20of%20Universal%20Consciousness) in this repo to read all of the lessons in .md format, right here on Github
+Open the sole [folder](https://github.com/dougbutner/universal-consciousness/tree/master/The%207-11-12%20Model%20of%20Universal%20Consciousness) in this repo to read all of the lessons in .md format, right here on Github.
+Or, click a link below to visit any lesson directly.

 # Lessons